 BLACK LUNG DISEASE IS DISABLING

 The fact that the burden of proof is on the insurance company is good news for the claimant.
 Because, it shows you can demonstrate that you have CWP.
-Therefore, if you have legal pneumoconiosis and a lengthy coal mine work history, your chances of winning disability benefits are high.
+Therefore, if you have legal pneumoconiosis and a lengthy coal mine employment, you have a higher chance of winning disability benefits.

 If you have black lung disease and you can no longer work, contact Cannon Disability Law.
 We will review your case for free.
-Often, we can tell you over the phone if you are eligible to apply for black lung benefits or Social Security Disability benefits.
-You can call us and we will answer your questions for free.
-Or, you can contact us on this website and we will see if we can help you with your claim for disability benefits.
+Often, we can tell you over the phone if you are eligible to apply for black lung benefits.
+Likewise, we can also help you apply for Social Security Disability benefits.
+Call us and we will answer your questions for free.
+Or, you can contact us on this website.
+We will see if we can help you with your claim for black lung disability benefits.